Financial Aid Policies

 Students who successfully appeal a loss of federal financial aid eligibility related to SAP purposes, will have their federal financial aid reinstated on a probationary period of at least one semester.
 During this probationary semester, students must follow any academic plan outline to ensure they can make SAP by a specific point in time.

-For student’s receiving financial aid, tuition benefits reduce Yale Scholarship dollar for dollar.
+For students receiving financial aid, tuition benefits reduce Yale Scholarship dollar for dollar.